-- a) Setting and applying a minimum housing requirement of 415 net homes per annum for the plan period 2011-20322019 and a minimum housing requirement of 305 net homes per annum for the period 2019-2032. - b) Keeping under review housing delivery performance on the basis of rolling 3 year completion levels as set out in accordance with the Monitoring Framework at Appendix 8. - c) Ensuring there is enough deliverable land suitable for house building capable of providing a continuous 5 year supply calculated using the "Liverpool" method from the start of each annual monitoring period and in locations that are in line with the Policy DLF1 (Development Locations for Fylde) and suitable for developments that will provide the range and mix of house types necessary to meet the requirements of the Local Plan. - d) The delivery of the developable sites, which are allocated for housing and mixed use from 1 April 2011 to 31 March 2032 and provided for through allowances, to provide for a minimum of 8,715 7,275 homes.
+- a) Setting and applying a minimum housing requirement of 415 net homes per annum for the plan period 2011-2032 - b) Keeping under review housing delivery performance on the basis of rolling 3 year completion levels as set out in accordance with the Monitoring Framework at Appendix 8. - c) Ensuring there is enough deliverable land suitable for house building capable of providing a continuous 5 year supply calculated using the "Liverpool" method from the start of each annual monitoring period and in locations that are in line with the Policy DLF1 (Development Locations for Fylde) and suitable for developments that will provide the range and mix of house types necessary to meet the requirements of the Local Plan. - d) The delivery of the developable sites, which are allocated for housing and mixed use from 1 April 2011 to 31 March 2032 and provided for through allowances, to provide for a minimum of 8,715 homes.

-- 9.22 To make sufficient land available to deliver a minimum of 8,715-7,275 new homes up to the end of the Plan period in 2032 the Council will: - allocate land for residential development; - take into account existing commitments where planning permission has been granted, the Council is minded to approve, and development that may or may not have commenced; - monitor completions; and - consider the possibility of small (not allocated) and windfall sites coming forward outside the Local Plan making process, including long term empty homes re-entering the market. - 9.23 In addition to allocations, commitments and completions, the Council would also expect to see some windfall development.
+- 9.22 To make sufficient land available to deliver a minimum of 8,715 new homes up to the end of the Plan period in 2032 the Council will: - allocate land for residential development; - take into account existing commitments where planning permission has been granted, the Council is minded to approve, and development that may or may not have commenced; - monitor completions; and - consider the possibility of small (not allocated) and windfall sites coming forward outside the Local Plan making process, including long term empty homes re-entering the market. - 9.23 In addition to allocations, commitments and completions, the Council would also expect to see some windfall development.
 Based on previous small sites and windfall trends, an indicative total of small sites and windfall homes may be built over the Plan period to the year 2032, which will offer some flexibility to the housing supply.
-However, there is no overreliance on this source of supply coming forward, as the Council has clearly allocated enough land to facilitate the provision of homes in line with the Framework. - 9.24 Performance Monitoring Indicator 1, in Appendix 8, sets out a target / policy outcome to record the net additional homes completed against the residual requirement of 479 368 per annum.
+However, there is no overreliance on this source of supply coming forward, as the Council has clearly allocated enough land to facilitate the provision of homes in line with the Framework. - 9.24 Performance Monitoring Indicator 1, in Appendix 8, sets out a target / policy outcome to record the net additional homes completed against the residual requirement of 479 per annum.
 Performance Monitoring Indicator 2 sets out a target / policy outcome to achieve a 5 year supply of housing land.
-Performance Monitoring Indicator 3 sets out a target / policy outcome to have a housing trajectory that delivers a minimum of $\frac{8,715}{7,275}$ homes over the plan period.
+Performance Monitoring Indicator 3 sets out a target / policy outcome to have a housing trajectory that delivers a minimum of 8,715 homes over the plan period.